 A key emphasis of the science supporting the Arid Lands Initiative’s strategy was to identify priority areas to conserve, where we agreed action needs to happen first.
 We identified shared priority areas based on two analyses developed specifically for the Columbia Plateau ecoregion, with the input and interpretation from the ALI partners:

 We integrated information from these two scientific bodies of work and selected a set of priority areas across the ecoregion to focus our work in.
-These priority areas included both core habitat patches and important linkages for keeping those core patches connected. [include the maps of core areas, connectivity, and priority areas map].
+These priority areas included both core habitat patches and important linkages for keeping those core patches connected.
 Since agreeing on these shared priority areas, the ALI partners have been integrating these shared priorities into our work in the Columbia Plateau landscape.

 The landscape scale science products provide useful information for land owners and managers making decisions that affect how their lands and resources contribute to the larger landscape, and for others making decisions on how to focus their efforts across this broad landscape.
 To facilitate the use of these science products we developed a set of decision-support tools that share the existing information in useful ways.
 These tools include:

 A climate change vulnerability assessment, that ranks each priority area relative to other priority areas, based on factors related to their exposure to changes in climate, the vulnerability of the habitats and species that occur there to changes in climate, and characteristics that would support those habitats and species’ capacity to adapt to changes in climate.